Nearly-Optimal Bandit Learning in Stackelberg Games with Side Information: Preliminaries

-is the mixed strategy played by the optimal-in-hindsight policy $\pi^*$ at time $t$. \end{definition} Since previous work~\cite{harris2024regret} shows that no-regret learning is impossible (i.e. there exists no algorithm for which $R(T) = o(T)$) when the sequence of contexts and the sequence of followers are chosen jointly by an adversary with knowledge of the leader's algorithm, we focus on two natural relaxations: the setting where the sequence of contexts is chosen by an adversary and the sequence of follower types are drawn from an unknown (stationary) distribution (\Cref{sec:contexts}) and the setting where the sequence of follower types are chosen by an adversary and the sequence of contexts are drawn from an unknown distribution (\Cref{sec:followers}).
+Given a context $\vz_t$ and leader mixed strategy $\vx_t$, follower $f_t$'s \emph{best-response} is $b_{f_t}(\vz_t, \vx_t) := \arg\max_{a_f \in \cA_f} u_{f_t}(\vz_t, \vx_t, a_f)$, where ties are broken in an unknown-but-fixed way.
+We measure the performance of the leader via the notion of \emph{regret}: \begin{definition}[Contextual Stackelberg Regret] The leader's contextual Stackelberg regret with respect to context sequence $\vz_1, \ldots, \vz_T$ and follower sequence $f_1, \ldots, f_T$ is $R(T) := \sum_{t=1}^T u(\vz_t, \vx_t^*, b_{f_t}(\vz_t, \vx_t^*)) - u(\vz_t, \vx_t, b_{f_t}(\vz_t, \vx_t))$, where $\vx_t^* = \pi^*(\vz_t) := \arg\max_{\vx \in \Delta(\cA_l)} \sum_{\tau : \vz_{\tau} = \vz_t} u(\vz_{\tau}, \vx, b_{f_{\tau}}(\vz_{\tau}, \vx))$ is the mixed strategy played by the optimal-in-hindsight policy $\pi^*$ at time $t$. \end{definition} Since previous work~\cite{harris2024regret} shows that no-regret learning is impossible (i.e. there exists no algorithm for which $R(T) = o(T)$) when the sequence of contexts and the sequence of followers are chosen jointly by an adversary with knowledge of the leader's algorithm, we focus on two natural relaxations: the setting where the sequence of contexts is chosen by an adversary and the sequence of follower types are drawn from an unknown (stationary) distribution (\Cref{sec:contexts}) and the setting where the sequence of follower types are chosen by an adversary and the sequence of contexts are drawn from an unknown distribution (\Cref{sec:followers}).
 All of our results are applicable to the simpler setting where both the contexts and follower types are chosen stochastically.